roland jp 80x0 config 53

 JP-80×0 Editor User Manual – Sync and Push Data Options

-JP-80×0 Editor User Manual – Overwrite Current Bank
+JP-80×0 Editor User Manual – Overwrite Bank

-NOTE #1: If bank is previously saved with JP-8000 configuration and your current model is now set to JP-8080 model, bank will be overwritten with JP-8080 format standards.
+NOTE: If bank is previously saved with JP-8000 configuration and your current model is now set to JP-8080 model, bank will be overwritten with JP-8080 format standards.
 Same rule applies when current model is set to JP-8000 and bank is in JP-8080 format resulting JP-8000 formatted bank in HDD.

 Save As…